manisnow/springbootbasic/README.md

 # springbootbasic
-This has spring boot skelatal project.. and has sample of drools and msql jpa and swagger code generator
+This has spring boot skelatal project.. and has sample of drools and msql jpa ,ehcache and swagger code generator

 This repository is a sample of spring boot with gradle